Axway/streams-open-docs/content/en/docs/subscribers/subscriber-kafka.md

 ## Get kafka subscriptions for a topic

-Use the following get request on your topic to get existing subscriptions:
+Use the following HTTP Get request on your topic to get existing subscriptions:

 ```
 GET /streams/subscribers/kafka/api/v1/topics/{topicId}/subscriptions